pietrobasso/Berlin_Vaccine_Bot/README.md

 You can stop bot by pressing ctrl+c on the keyboard

 ## Instructions for Mac
-python 3 needs to be set as the default path.
+Please install Python 3 and follow the `Usage` section above.